authlete/authlete-ruby-quick-start/README.md

 authorized successfully.
 Complete the authorization code flow (= make a token request as described in "1.7 Make a Token Request") and get an access token and a refresh token.
-Write down the access token and the refresh token since they will be used later to test protected resouce endpoints.
+Write down the access token and the refresh token since they will be used later to test protected resource endpoints.

 ## 2.7 Requirements for Authentication Callback Endpoint